joaogui1/joaogui1.github.io/_posts/2020-02-19-Softbot-Design-with-WANNs.md

 ## Quality Diversity Detour

 Since I believed I "just" needed to fix a few bugs I decided I could already study some techniques to explore the design of softbots, so Claus suggested I studied Quality Diversity algorithms and try to implement them on the project.
-I read **Quality and Diversity Optimization: A Unifying Modular Framework** and **Quality Diversity Through Surprise**, learning about extremely interesting techniques, like MAP-Elites and Novelty Search with Local Competition, that aim to increase the diversity of solutions found by evolutionary algorithms, while still maintaining high fitness, in fact getting higher fitness than algorithms focused on quality alone.
+I read [Quality and Diversity Optimization: A Unifying Modular Framework](https://arxiv.org/abs/1708.09251) and [Quality Diversity Through Surprise](https://arxiv.org/abs/1807.02397), learning about extremely interesting techniques, like MAP-Elites and Novelty Search with Local Competition, that aim to increase the diversity of solutions found by evolutionary algorithms, while still maintaining high fitness, in fact getting higher fitness than algorithms focused on quality alone.

 After around one week of studying I presented what I learned to the procedural generation group and went back to focusing on debugging the code, instead of adding functionality to a buggy codebase.
 ## Lack of results and some despair